 When Nara is mentioned, the first place that comes to mind is the Nara Deer Park where more than a thousand deer roam freely.
 However, did you know that Nara was Japan’s first permanent capital?
-It was in the year 710, known at that time as Heijo.
+This was in around 710 in the Nara Era when the city was known as ‘Heijokyo’.
 It is one of the oldest cities in Japan and is especially historically significant, and houses some of Japan’s oldest and largest temples.
-It relinquished the title of capital in 784 because of the threat the rising political influence of the Buddhist monasteries posed.
+It relinquished the title of capital in 794 because of the threat the rising political influence of the Buddhist monasteries posed.

 A trip to Kansai would not be complete without a trip to Nara.
 From central Osaka and Kyoto, it takes 40 and 30 minutes by train respectively to get to Kintetsu-Nara or Nara station.
 From there, you can easily reach Nara Park, which is home to the four unique locations below.